Agency Hosting & Maintenance SOP: Building a Repeatable Operational Playbook

 • Security events or malware alerts

-Finally, automate what you can.
+Automate what you can within your agency hosting maintenance SOP.
 Routine tasks like plugin and core updates, database cleanup, security checks, and performance reviews can follow a repeated pattern.
 Set regular maintenance windows, keep change logs, and have simple rollback steps if something breaks.
-This keeps website hosting and maintenance services more steady and less risky.
+This keeps your hosting and maintenance services more steady and less risky.

-Even with a good stack, things will break.
-The question is not “if” but “how ready are we?”
+Even with a good monitoring stack, things will break.
+Your agency hosting maintenance SOP must answer the question: “How ready are we?”

-Create checklists for common incidents: malware infections, DDoS attacks, DNS trouble, SSL errors, or plugin conflicts.
+Create checklists for common incidents in your agency hosting maintenance SOP: malware infections, DDoS attacks, DNS trouble, SSL errors, or plugin conflicts.
 Include decision trees that help your team choose between fixing in place or restoring from backup.

-Next, set time-based SLAs and internal targets.
+Set time-based SLAs and internal targets within your agency hosting maintenance SOP.
 Make sure everyone knows how fast you aim to respond and resolve, during business hours and after hours.
 Tie these expectations to your service levels so “emergency work” is not a surprise.
 It becomes part of the plan.

-After each incident, document what happened.
+After each incident, document what happened as part of your agency hosting maintenance SOP.
 Capture the root cause, impact, actions taken, and what you will change next time.
 Feed those lessons back into your SOP.
 Over time, even hard incidents become part of a better, calmer system.

 From the client’s view, hosting and maintenance can feel like a dark room full of wires.
-Your job is to turn on the light.
+Your agency hosting maintenance SOP turns on the light through proactive communication.

-Start by setting proactive communication rhythms.
+Set proactive communication rhythms.
 Decide how often you will send updates, such as monthly or quarterly.
-Plan messages for maintenance windows, renewals, and seasonal reminders, like expected traffic bumps as campaigns kick off later in the cold months.
+Plan messages for maintenance windows, renewals, and seasonal reminders.
+An effective agency hosting maintenance SOP includes templates for:

 • Onboarding welcome notes